vpuna/vpuna-ai-search/README.md

 # Vpuna AI Search

-**Vpuna AI Search is a developer-first platform** that enables you to embed, index, and perform semantic search over structured and unstructured data using vector embeddings, with optional summarization powered by large language models (LLMs).
-It is fully MCP-compatible, allowing AI agents and MCP clients to access and interpret its semantic capabilities directly.
+**Vpuna AI Search is a developer first platform** that enables you to embed, index, and perform semantic search over structured and unstructured data using vector embeddings, with optional summarization powered by large language models (LLMs).
+It is fully MCP compatible, allowing AI agents and MCP clients to access and interpret its semantic capabilities directly.

 ---

 ## 🚀 What is Vpuna AI Search?

-Vpuna AI Search is a full-stack AI-native search infrastructure that enables developers to:
+Vpuna AI Search is a full stack AI-native search infrastructure that enables developers to:

 - Upload and index TXT, JSON (YAML, CSV, PDF, and DOCX — Coming Soon)
 - Generate and store vector embeddings
 - Query semantically, power chatbots, and summarize with LLMs
 - Replace traditional keyword search in apps, sites, or internal tools
-- Expose search endpoints to MCP clients and AI agents via machine-readable schemas
+- Power AI agents with your own data and built in MCP server
 - Manage tenants, projects, and schemas through a secure developer console

 ---